 We find that the biodiversity of households’ catch and consumption increases alongside the biodiversity in the ecosystem (Figure 2).
-On average, 41% of biodiversity present in the ecosystem is consumed by households, though only 6% is sold (Figure 2, Q1a).
-While biodiversity is sharply filtered from what is present in the ecosystem to the species caught, of those species that are caught, a large majority (85%) appear on people’s plates (Q1b) while only a fraction of species (27%) are sold by households (Q1c).
-Further, nearly all species in the ecosystem are caught and then consumed or sold at some point, by at least one household: 95% (126 species) are consumed and 83% (110 species) are sold.
+On average, 43.1% of biodiversity present in the ecosystem is consumed by households, though only 9% is sold (Figure 2, Q1a).
+While biodiversity is sharply filtered from what is present in the ecosystem to the species caught, of those species that are caught, a large majority (94%) appear on people’s plates (Q1b) while only a fraction of species (18%) are sold by households (Q1c).
+Further, nearly all species in the ecosystem are caught and then consumed or sold at some point, by at least one household: 93% (123 species) are consumed and 83% (110 species) are sold.

 Critically, these findings underscore that relying on representations of fisheries’ value and use through commercial harvests or market data could hugely misestimate the extent of households’ use of biodiversity.
 For example, UN FAO highlights 20 commercial freshwater species in Cambodia (31), 16 of which appear in our data.
 These species represent common species caught and consumed by households and comprise a substantial 51% of catch by households in our data by weight.
-Within this highly biodiverse system, however, these top commercial species represent a only small subset of ecosystem-level biodiversity: nearly 8 times more species are routinely consumed.
+Within this highly biodiverse system, however, these top commercial species represent only small subset of ecosystem-level biodiversity: nearly 8 times more species are routinely consumed by any individual household.
 Further, 35% of households consume but never sell fish (24), underlining the potential to undercount biodiversity used by households that does not enter markets.
 Considering that geographies where people rely heavily on freshwater fish are highly diverse (32), misrepresentation of biodiversity use are likely widespread.

 Q2: Filtering of biodiversity for human uses integrates ecological traits